Awarded a Texas Top10 Personal Injury Settlement in 2021 by TopVerdict.com for a $1,300,000 Commercial Vehicle Accident Claim

 If you are found to be negligent, the percentage of fault assigned to you by the jury is deducted from the total verdict.
 For example, if the jurors awarded $50,000 in damages but determined you were 20% at fault, the final verdict would be adjusted to $40,000.

 If you were partly negligent, are you barred from obtaining a recovery in a commercial truck accident?
 No, except if the jury determines you are more than 50% at fault for the wreck.
-Recovery is possible even if the jury determines liability for the 18-wheeler accident should be apportioned 50/50, although the total settlement would be reduced by 50%.
+Recovery is possible even if the jury determines liability for the 18-wheeler accident should be apportioned 50/50, although the total damages awarded would be reduced by 50%.

 What are “Reasonable and Necessary” Medical Bills?